 You understand and acknowledge that developing software applications should be fun and easy, and by using the Services, you agree to let your imagination run wild.

-16.2 If you reside in the European Economic Area (EEA), Switzerland, or the United Kingdom, nothing in these Terms will exclude or limit the liability of either party for (i) gross negligence or intentional misconduct of such party; (ii) death or personal injury caused by such party's negligence; (iii) fraud or fraudulent misrepresentation; or (iv) any other liability to the extent that the same may not be excluded or limited as a matter of applicable law.
+15.1 If you are domiciled in the European Economic Area (EEA), the United Kingdom, or Switzerland, nothing in these Terms will exclude or limit the liability of either party for (i) gross negligence or intentional misconduct of such party; (ii) death or personal injury caused by such party's negligence; (iii) fraud or fraudulent misrepresentation; or (iv) any other liability to the extent that the same may not be excluded or limited as a matter of applicable law.

-16.3 If you reside in Germany, we warrant that the Services will operate in accordance with the applicable Documentation and will materially comply with any specifications contained the applicable Documentation.
+15.2 If you are domiciled in Germany, we warrant that the Services will operate in accordance with the applicable Documentation and will materially comply with any specifications contained the applicable Documentation.
 The parties agree that to the extent you are entitled to any statutory warranty rights, the applicable statutory warranty period is hereby reduced to twelve (12) months and any and all further warranties are excluded.

-16.4 If you are a microenterprise, small enterprise, or not for profit organisation and Twilio provides you with the Services within the European Economic Area or United Kingdom, you have read and agree to the European Electronic Communications Code Rights Waiver.
+15.3 If you are a microenterprise, small enterprise, or not for profit organisation and we provide you with the Services within the European Economic Area or United Kingdom, you have read and agree to the European Electronic Communications Code Rights Waiver.